khalilmissaoui/khalilmissaoui/README.md

-### Hi there, I'm khalil and weclcome to my github  👋
+### Hi there, I'm khalil and welcome to my github  👋

 ## I'm a Human, Friend, Developer and a futur pianist haha!!